|

 temperature did not affect them at all.

-Further complicating matters, many goodeid species- again the
+Further complicating matters, many goodeid species- again the C. lateralis and

 S. multipunctata come to mind, tend to breed seasonally, and